tims-computer-academy/mongodb/phase0.md

 # Phase 0: Install MongoDB (Community Edition) via `apt`

-💡 The examples in this learning path are tested on Ubuntu 24.10 oracular.
+💡 The examples in this learning path are using Ubuntu 24.10 oracular.
 Where necessary, I make references to differences to other distributions and try to provide links to further resources.

 ---